VincentTam/vincenttam.github.io/source/_posts/2014-06-16-my-git-command-list-1.markdown

 - `<C-n>` and `<C-p>` jump to the next and previous files respectively.
 - `cc` is for a Git commit.
+- `g?` invokes a list of key mappings which can be used in the `:Gstatus` help window.
+- `D` is like `git diff`, but with the layout of `vimdiff`.
+By default, one window is on top of another.
+- `dv` is like `D`, but one window is on the right of another.

 ---